kevinhutton/build-at-scale-docs/source/kubernetes-install.rst

 .. _installing_kubernetes:

-Installing Kubernetes using Kismatic Tool
+Installing kubernetes using kismatic
 ================================================================
-	.. note :: We recommend using Kismatic to install Kubernetes, although users are free to install kubernetes cluster using their own preffered method as well.
+	.. note :: We recommend using kismatic to install kubernetes, although users are free to install kubernetes cluster using their own prefered method as well.

 Pre-Requisites
 --------------------------------------